Top 10 Common Cat Health Problems - Feeding your Cat Right

 - Topical medication

-- Keep your cat indoors to avoid exposure to infected cats, rodents, fleas and faeces.
+- Keep your cat indoors to avoid exposure to infected cats, rodents, fleas and feces.

-- Avoid giving your cat fresh meat from the market or homemade raw meals.
+- Avoid giving your uncooked cat fresh meat from the market.
 These may sometimes contain parasites which are not always visible to the naked eye.
 Instead, opt for raw cat food prepared by pet food specialists.
 The quality standard for commercial meat for raw pet food is actually higher than fresh meat from the market.
-Raw meat from the market is expected to be cooked.
-Raw meat for pet food canning is not, so the hygiene standard for this meat is much higher than that for human consumption.
-Additionally, raw canned foods must undergo pasteurisation to sanitize the contents further.
+The hygiene standard for raw canned meat is high, that is the products must undergo pasteurisation to sanitize the contents further.

 4. Eye Problems

 A number of things can cause eye-related problems:

 - red or white eyelid linings

 - gunk in the corners of the eye